 Gracias Spain for letting me explore the depths of a cava cave with you and teaching me that not all bubbly cavas are created equal.
 This year you also confirmed that pan con tomate is one of the best things on earth.

 Gracias Chile for giving me my first horseback ride through autumn colored vineyards and then letting me soak my aching muscles in a hot tub made out of a wine barrel.

 Gracias Argentina for making me overdose on a variety of meat while attending three traditional asados and serving me tasty blood sausage.
 You also taught me how to make addictive empanadas, so I can indulge even when I am at home in California.

 “Thank You” in English (North America and Canada)

 Thank you Louisiana for giving me a nibble of fried frog legs, alligator and cracklin’s.
 I will be back for that squirrel.
 Thanks Kentucky for letting me tour a thoroughbred horse farm, and drink a glass of the official Kentucky derby wine, even if I didn’t get to wear a really big hat.

 Many thanks Canada for letting me stand right behind Niagara Falls and feel the mist from the gushing water.
 And a dozen thank yous to New York for allowing me to gorge at the restaurant that created the original chicken wings.
 I will have to work my way up to the spicy sauce.
 Thanks to Idaho for proving you are way more than just potatoes and letting me stand on one of the most inspirational spots.

-And a huge thank you (danke, grazie, gracias, etc) for every reader following my journey.
-Much of my travel is a result of your support and there are not enough languages that could express my gratitude enough.
+And a huge thank you (danke, grazie, gracias, etc) for every reader following my bucket list journey.
+Much of my traveling adventures is a result of your support and there are not enough languages that could express my gratitude enough.
 It is my sincere wish and biggest dream that you have been inspired to say no to fear and to live your own bucket list.